 New construction.
-For the purposes of administration of this ordinance and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after May 20, 2008 and includes any subsequent improvements to such structures.
+For the purposes of administration of this chapter and the flood resistant construction requirements of the Florida Building Code, structures for which the "start of construction" commenced on or after September 5, 1979 and includes any subsequent improvements to such structures.